 - The North Face.
 Throughout the year 2020, The North Face is offering a 50% discount to all U.S. first responders and health care workers on certain full-price outdoor gear and apparel.
 Included professions are police, firefighters, EMTs, doctors, nurses, technicians, medical researchers, and all hospital workers.
 You can get the discount in stores with a service ID or online using SheerID for verification.
 There’s also a 10% discount available on nonclearance items at The North Face outlet stores in the U.S.

 - Under Armour.
-Active first responders, service members, veterans, health care workers, and teachers can all get a 20% discount on sportswear at Under Armour.
+Active first responders, service members, veterans, military family members, health care workers, and teachers can all get a 20% discount on sportswear at Under Armour.
 To get the discount, select “Military and First Responder Discount” at checkout.
 Then verify your identity through ID.me.

 - Vineyard Vines.
 Vineyard Vines, a seller of upscale casual wear for men, women, and kids, offers a 15% discount for both first responders and health care workers.
 The site provides details about which specific professions are eligible.
 To get this deal, sign in with SheerID online.